 Plan Water Refills Carefully

 In places where water is readily available from streams and lakes, planning water breaks carefully can cut several pounds.
 Instead of starting with water for the whole day, aim to take your lunch break at a water source so you can filter water for the afternoon while you eat.
-It’s helpful to have a small, lightweight, and fast water treatment method like the Sawyer Squeeze mini (set up as a gravity filter for hands-off use) or chlorine dioxide drops.
+It’s helpful to have a small, lightweight, and fast water treatment method like the Sawyer Squeeze mini or chlorine dioxide drops.

-Important caveat: running out of water in the backcountry really sucks and can be a dangerous mistake.
+Important caveat: Running out of water in the backcountry really sucks and can be a dangerous mistake.
 If in doubt about your next refill opportunity, err on the side of carrying more.
-This lightweight backpacking tip is about knowing your route and planning your breaks, not skimping on water.

 Pack Lightweight Food

 Backpacking imposes some pretty strict constraints on food choices, especially when you’re out for more than a few days between food resupplies.
-To get the most energy possible out of the space and weight allocated to food, follow these lightweight backpacking food guidelines:
+To get the most energy possible out of the space and weight allocated to food, follow these guidelines:

 Plan your menu precisely, down to exactly how many calories you will eat per day, and then measure and pack only what you need.
 Most backpackers should shoot for 3000-4000 calories per day depending on your size, metabolism, and daily mileage.